M66B/FairEmail/FAQ.md

 You can start searching for messages on sender (from), recipient (to, cc, bcc), subject, keywords or message text by using the magnify glass in the action bar of a folder.
 You can also search from any app by selecting *Search email* in the copy/paste popup menu.

-Searching in the unified inbox will search in all folders, searching in the folder list will search in the associated account only and searching in a folder will search in that folder only.
+Searching in the unified inbox will search in all folders of all accounts, searching in the folder list will search in the associated account only and searching in a folder will search in that folder only.